Gerard Laman: Career

 From 1957 to 1967 he worked as a lecturer at the 'Technische Hogeschool' of Eindhoven (now Eindhoven University of Technology).

 From 1967 to his retirement in 1989, he worked as a lecturer at the Mathematical Institute of the University of Amsterdam, teaching discrete mathematics and mathematics for students in Econometrics.
 Laman regarded himself mostly as a teacher.
 Clear thinking, as well as brevity in speech and writing, were his forte.

 Laman is often credited with proving, in 1970, that a particular family of sparse graphs, since named Laman graphs, are precisely those that are minimally generically rigid in the plane.
-This result, however, had already been proven by Hilda Geiringer back in 1927.
+This result, the Geiringer–Laman theorem, had already been proven by Hilda Geiringer back in 1927.

 Laman's original publication in 1970 went largely unnoticed at first.
 Only when Branko Grünbaum and G. C. Shephard wrote about Laman's paper in their Lectures on lost mathematics did this work receive more attention.

 Towards the end of his life, Laman worked to lift the original 'Laman graph' from its original two dimensions to three, inspired by a simple counterexample, the 'double banana graph'.